Podcast: Download

 First, you have to know all the names of the veins.
 Then there are the steps involved.
 That’s not to mention the equipment names, like the cannula for drawing blood.

 Of course, there’s still more to learn after all of that because phlebotomy is not just about drawing blood or knowing the order of the draw inside and out.
 You also have to know about intravenous therapy.
-For that, pharmacology knowledge is also needed.
+For that, Rose also needed pharmacology knowledge.

 Nurses like Rose also have to navigate situations involving electrolyte imbalances and that’s just scratching the surface of the medical terminology involved.